sambacha/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 # yvToken as collateral

 ## Why use yvTokens as collateral?

-### They’re yield generating
+### They generate yield

 A Yearn Vault token is a yield-bearing version of a token, so when locked up as collateral it will still generate yield.
-A single vault token can run up to 20 yield-generating strategies.
-All Vaults at [yearn.finance main website](https://yearn.finance/#/vaults) run "uponly" strategies.
+Single Vault tokens can run up to 20 yield-generating strategies.
+All Vaults at [yearn.finance main website](https://yearn.finance/#/vaults) use "uponly" strategies.

-### The safest yields in DeFi
+### Earn the safest yields in DeFi

-Vaults strategies are constantly audited to practice the highest security standards of DeFi.
+Vaults strategies are constantly audited to maintain the highest security standards of DeFi.
 Grow with us one day at a time.
-More information at:
+For more information, check out:

 * [Vaults & Strategies Deployment Security Guidelines](https://docs.yearn.finance/developers/v2/DEPLOYMENT)
 * [Yearning for Yearn: Messari Report](https://messari.io/article/yearning-for-yearn)